-17.5 Annual Reports
+16.5 Annual Reporting

 Each year KHRC collects annual reports submitted by owners of HTC properties.
-The reports are due on or about March 15 each year and are required for every property throughout the entire extended use period.
-Forms necessary to complete the annual report checklist are available on KHRC's website.
+The reports are due each year (generally in the Spring) and are required for every property throughout the entire extended use period.
+A notification letter and compliance fee invoice are uploaded to the work center with a corresponding task.
+The letter explains how to access forms necessary to complete the annual report.
+The checklist along with other required forms are available on KHRC's website.

-The submission is completed electronically via Procorem; a Cloud based application utilized by KHRC and its HTC owners to report and track compliance with IRC §42.
+The submission is completed electronically via Procorem.
 Owner/agents are required to enter and maintain tenant data in Procorem.
-Data must be updated prior to the annual report review, at least two weeks prior to a files or physical inspection and immediately upon request by KHRC.
+Data must be entered as part of the annual report submission.
+Further, it is to be updated prior to a files or physical inspection and immediately upon request by KHRC.
 The Procorem cloud allows managers to input tenant data referred to as "Tenant Events" in the Tenant Event Portal.
 A "Tenant Event" can be a tenant move-in, transferin, recertification, transfer-out or move-out.
 Interim certifications are not reported in the Tenant Event Portal.
 As part of the annual report submission, the tenant data must be entered and pass validation for the year being submitted.